-Age related degeneration is the most obvious contributing factor.
-Some element of "over use" is frequently but by no means always identified.
+Age related extensor tendon degeneration is the most obvious contributing factor.
+Some element of "over use" is frequently, but by no means always, identified.
 In fact, a lot of patients are retirees or couch potatoes involving their non-dominant arm.
 Evaluation of surgical tissue specimens from involved elbows has proven that there is almost never any inflammation but rather, evidence of degenerating tissue.
 Thus calling this problem an "itis" which means inflammation is clearly incorrect.
 Epicondylalgia or pain in the epicondylar area of the elbow is the correct term.

-This problem usually occurs in the same person who has been treated for or who has carpal and or cubital tunnel syndrome.
-There is a suggestion that abnormal function of the radial nerve innervating the outer elbow has a lot to do with the onset of symptoms suggesting some sort of a peripheral neuropathy.
-In fact at least two prominent surgeons, Emmanuel Kaplan in the 1950's and Wittenberg in the 1980's over have promulgated denervation of the outer elbow as a solution.
-This has led to the least invasive and fastest recovery, lowest cost solution to the problem as discussed below.
+This problem usually occurs in the same person who has been treated for, or who has, carpal and or cubital tunnel syndrome.
+There is a suggestion that abnormal function of the radial nerve innervating the outer elbow has a lot to do with the onset of symptoms, suggesting some sort of a peripheral neuropathy.
+In fact at least two prominent surgeons, Emmanuel Kaplan in the 1950's and Wittenberg in the 1980's and Dellon in the 2000's have promulgated denervation of the outer elbow as a solution.
+This has led to a solution providing the least invasive, fastest recovery, and lowest cost.

 Nonoperative: It's not unusual for the elbow to hurt for months while slowly improving or becoming better tolerated.
 There is no general agreement on the best treatment.
-Though physical therapists think they can help I've not seen a case yet that PT has had lasting benefit.
+Though physical therapists think they can help, I've not seen a case yet where PT has had lasting benefit.
 After all, increased activity is what most patients claim aggravates the symptoms.
-There is no scientific reason why cortisone injection should help this condition but it frequently gives weeks to months if not permanent relief.
-Aside from one or two days of increased pain that often follow injection there is minimal risk of any side affect.
+There is no scientific reason why cortisone injection should help this condition but it frequently gives weeks to months, if not permanent, relief.
+Aside from one or two days of increased pain that often follow injection, there is minimal risk of any side affect.
 A snug wrap or tennis elbow band or strap gives some relief but has no affect on actually solving the problem.

 There are three operative choices to consider but only on logical one:

-The other two choices are much more expensive and more risky-especially the elbow arthroscopy with three potential nerves to injure (ulnar, radial and median).
+The other three choices are much more expensive and more risky; especially the elbow arthroscopy with three potential nerves to injure (ulnar, radial and median).
 Recovery from these other options is also much more prolonged requiring weeks rather than hours to days.
-The Nirschl procedure also leaves a sizeable scar-not something a young woman wants to sport any more than an active self conscious man in his prime.
+The Nirschl procedure also leaves a sizeable scar, not something a young woman wants to sport any more than an active self-conscious man in his prime.

 Results will depend upon patient selection by age, occupation, habits (such as smoking which may prevent healing), side involved and handedness, as well as, the surgeon's skill in supervising non-operative care and applying the operative technique.
-For the percutaneous tenotomy the good to excellent outcomes can be expected between 80-90% (8 to 9 out of 10 cases).
+For the percutaneous tenotomy, the good to excellent outcomes can be expected between 80-90% (8 to 9 out of 10 cases).
 According to the largest reported series by Buford et al 70% are pain free by 3 months with another 20% taking a few more months to reach MMI.
-In the case of workers comp patients return to work with minor restrictions is usually immediate.
+In the case of workers comp, patients return to work with minor restrictions in most cases immediately.

 A formal open lateral epicondylectomy is disfiguring, painful and requires a lot of immobilization.
 Though the results for achieving the pain relief are ultimately about as good as percutaneous tenotomy, the road to getting there is much rougher and leaves obvious scars.
-Time off work necessary also elevates the cost substantially, so it is a much less convenient and potentially disfiguring treatment.
+The reqired time off from work also elevates the cost substantially, making it is a much less convenient, and potentially disfiguring, treatment.